iron87/iac-challenge/README.md

 ## Securing Docker Api

-Use the **generate-cert.sh** to generate the certificates, then copy them to the **docker-cert** dir
+Use the `generate-cert.sh` to generate the certificates, then copy them to the `docker-cert` dir

-I tried to configure the geerlingguy.docker using the **docker_daemon_options** var but there is an issue (https://github.com/geerlingguy/ansible-role-docker/pull/348) releated to this configuration.
+I tried to configure the geerlingguy.docker using the `docker_daemon_options` var but there is an issue (https://github.com/geerlingguy/ansible-role-docker/pull/348) releated to this configuration.

-Then I need to create a new role **name**
+Then I need to create a new role **TBD**